koder77/l1vmgodata/README.md

 New save/load function added to write/read whole database from disk!
 NEW: added IP whitelist: "whitelist.txt" in which you can set all allowed client IPs!

+NEW: added "json-export" command to export the data base into a ".json" file.

 You can connect via:

 ```